 - The Editor-in-Chief will notify the submitter that his or her submission has been received within two weeks of receiving a submission.

-- After this initial review period, the Editor-in-Chief will notify the submitter of the status of his or her submission.
+- After this initial review period, the Associate Editor will notify the submitter of the status of his or her submission.
 This may include acceptance, requests for editorial changes, rejection, etc.

 - The reviewers will review the second version of the article.
-A final decision will be communicated to the author.
+A final decision will be communicated to the author by the Editor-in-Chief.